The mainstay of EB care is daily, meticulous skin and wound care.

 Application: Antimicrobial dressings are applied directly to the wound.
 Next, a secondary dressing (such as rolled gauze) is applied and secured with a retention dressing (such as Surgilast or Tubifast).

-Here are some of the antimicrobial dressings MPCS can provide:
+Here are some of the antimicrobial dressings AHPCS can provide:

 Collagen dressings contain collagen which is the most abundant protein in the body.
 They can be used directly on the wound and have high absorption capability.
 For a wound that is dry, the collagen may be moistened with saline.
 Collagen dressings are also available with silver (AG).